OperationCode/START_HERE/open_source_maintenance_policy.md

 ## Maintainer

-* Have patches merged into the relevant component
+* Have contributions merged into the relevant component
 * Be willing to perform the duties of a Maintainer
 * Issue a pull request adding yourself to the MAINTAINERS file for your component
 * Receive an absolute majority of existing Maintainers and Lieutenants for your component :+1: